Cumulocity-IoT/cumulocity-microservice-templates/multischeduler/README.md

   //do something in tenant context;
   }
 ```
-all the code is running synchronous in one thread (not parallel).
+the code is running synchronous in one thread (not parallel).
 This means that one tenant is blocking, all others too.

-To prevent this, we generate for each tenant a different thread for
+To prevent this, the microservice generates for each tenant subscription a scheduled task which uses a thread-pool, see DataSyncTaskScheduler
-the scheduled task.

 ## How to run locally: